Homosexuality in Mexico: cuīlōni

 The term cuīlōni referred to a sub-category of xōchihuah who held the passive role during sexual intercourse.
 The name was derived from the term *cuīlō, itself the non-active stem of the verb te-cui, meaning "to sexually penetrate someone."
 Thus, cuīlōni meant "one who is sexually penetrated."

 chimouhqui

 The term chimouhqui was derived from a verb *chimohua or *chimohui, of uncertain meaning.
-This word was used to designate homosexual men.
+The word designated homosexual men.

 patlācheh

 The term patlācheh was used to refer to homosexual women, and the verb te-patlāchhuia was used to denote female homosexual intercourse.

 Other indigenous peoples

-In spite of the puritanism of the Mexica, the sexual customs of the people conquered by the Aztec Empire varied to a great extent.
-For example, Bernal Díaz del Castillo speaks of homosexuality among the ruling classes, prostitution of young people, and cross-dressing in the area of Veracruz.
-The yauyos had prostitution houses full of men with painted faces and women's clothing.
+In spite of the puritanism of the Mexica, the sexual customs of the people conquered by the Aztec Empire varied to a certain extent.
+For example, the Mixe people from Oaxaca; Bartolomo de las Casas gives the example that the Mixe cruelly set fire to the sodomites discovered in the temple.
+Friar Gregorio García, writing in 1607, asserted that prior to Spanish contact the indigenous people of New Spain "punished the sodomites with death, executed them with great vigor" and "strangled or drowned the women who lay with other women."

-The Toltecs, elsewhere, were extremely tolerant of homosexuality.
+Bernal Díaz del Castillo accused the priestly class (papas) of the Totonac capital Cempoala of practicing sodomy, and made sweeping accusations against the Huastec people of Pánuco as universally sodomitical.
+Bernal Díaz del Castillo speaks of homosexuality among the ruling classes, prostitution of young people, and cross-dressing.
+However, Fray Gerónimo de Mendieta, writing of the same Totonac and Huastec priests, described them as 'most chaste and of irreproachable life among their people.'
+The direct contradiction between these two accounts illustrates the degree to which accusations of sodomy served as a legal and rhetorical justification for conquest rather than reliable ethnographic observation."